SavindaKaveesha/Students-Details-Database/README.md

 ## Usage

-Provide instructions on how to use the application.
-Include screenshots or examples if applicable.

 1. Launch the application.
 2. Enter data or perform actions as described in the GUI.

 ## Features

-Highlight the key features of the project.

 - CRUD operations on a student database.
 - Search functionality.